 If you keep your aquarium lighting cycle natural, you will, in turn, observe the most natural behavior from your fish, both during the day and at night.

-If you have a fish tank with access to sunlight, you should make sure that your tank is kept away from direct sunlight.
-When sunlight passes through glass, it becomes magnified and will generate more heat, which will significantly warm the aquarium’s water.
+If you have a fish tank with access to sunlight, you should ensure your tank is kept away from direct sunlight.
+When sunlight passes through glass, it becomes magnified and generates more heat, significantly warming the aquarium’s water.

 Direct sunlight can also turn your fish tank water green as it can cause an algae bloom.
 Algae thrive in direct sunlight and can take over a tank quite quickly.